IsaacHair/map25.2/midsqr_fractal_0/readme.txt

 Basically, the color of the pixel is the cycle size at that point.

+Note that the multiplication is SIGNED and the indexing of pixels is USNIGNED, so the resulting graph of the function goes from (0, -8] then jumps to (8, 0].

 Version 0_00:
 I am just gonna do everything described above and hope for the best.
 Update: it works perfectly (or at least seems to).